-At the midlife of a bus (8-10 years), it is expected that buses are refurbished to the requirements of this version of the RUB 2020.
+At the midlife of a bus (8-10 years), it is expected that buses are refurbished to the requirements of this version of the RUB 2022.
 This may be negotiated between the operator and regional council.
-The bus will remain in the same size category after this refurbishment, independent of the number of seats.
+The bus will remain in the same size category after this refurbishment, independent of the number of seats, while it is operating in the same authority.

-At midlife refurbishment, the following must be updated to this version of the RUB:

-2. DESIGN AND PERFORMANCE

-2.3.
-Performance (only the hold brake / interlock / fire supression

-2 VELUCI E ENTRANCE AND EVIT

-3. VEHICLE ENTRANCE AND EXIT

-3.1.
-Ramp

-3.2.
-Ticketing/fare collection area 3.3

-Sensitive edge on front and rear doors

-3.5.
-Step and plinth edges

-4. VEHICLE INTERIOR

-4.1.
-Driver compartment

-4.2.
-Driver operational communication

-Required 4.3.
-Priority seating area

-1.0 4.4.
-Wheelchairs

-4.5.
-Floors 4.6.
-Aisle width 4.8.
-Stanchions/handrails 4.9.
-Grab handles on seat backs and elsewhere

-4.6.
-Aisle width

-4.8.
-Stanchions/handrails

-4.9.
-Grab handles on seat backs and elsewhere

-4.10.
-Internal lighting

-4.11.
-Security and safety

-5. COMMUNICATION.

-5.1.
-Requirements

-5.2.
-'Bus stopping' electronic signs and buttons

-5.4.
-Internal information

-J.4.
-IIICITIAI IIIOITIIAUOII

-Mali Bata a

-Wall lining

-Ceiling panels
+At midlife refurbishment, the following must be updated to this version of the RUB: 2.3 Performance (only the hold brake/interlock/fire suppression) Required 3.1 Ramp 3.2 Ticketing/fare collection area 3.3 Sensitive edge on front and rear doors 3.5 Step and plinth edges 4.1 Driver compartment 4.2 Driver operational communication 4.3 Priority seating area 4.4 Wheelchairs 4.5 Floor coverings 4.6 Aisle coverings 4.8 Stanchions/handrails 4.9 Grab handles on seat backs and elsewhere 4.10 Internal lighting 4.11 Security and safety 5.1 Requirements 5.2 'Bus stopping' electronic signs and buttons 5.4 Internal information Further clarification: 4.1 Driver compartment - except for seatbelt.
+4.5 Floor coverings - require replacement unless council decide that it's in good condition (contrasting colour, resistance, branding compliance) - if not in degraded condition, replacement may be deferred.
+4.6 Aisle width - increase aisle width by removing items that obstruct aisle width, to meet accessibility requirements within the structural parameters.

-Optional (at council's Seat upholstery
+Optional (at council's discretion)

-discretion)

-uiscietion) Seating design